 3. Having A Single Point Of Failure.
 If you're still using outdated tape drives (and we hope you're NOT) you might discover that nobody can remember the password to access the data on it.
-Or there may be only one person in the organization who knows where your data is being backed up and how to access it.
+Or there may be only one person in the organization that knows where your data is being backed up and how to access it.
 A smart move would be to walk though a couple of "what if" scenarios to see if you actually have what you need to recover your data.

-Having a good, reliable backup and disaster recovery plan is essential for every business, and it should be installed and maintained by a pro.
+Having a good, reliable backup and disaster recovery plan are essentials for every business that should be installed and maintained by a pro.
 After all, if you knew there was a chance you could fall out of an airplane, would you want the cheapest parachute strapped to your back?
 Of course not - and that doesn't mean you need to spend an arm and a leg for the most expensive one either.

-If you're not on our E-Trieval solution and you're using a cheap offsite backup like Mozy or Carbonite, OR if you're using outdated tape to back up your data, then give us a call IMMEDIATELY to find out how we can let you sleep easier at night with a far more reliable data backup.
-Plus, during the month of March we're offering the first month free to anyone who upgrades - that's a \$500 savings to you!
+If you're not on our JBTech BDR solution and you're using a cheap offsite backup like Mozy or Carbonite, OR if you're using outdated tape to back up your data, then give us a call IMMEDIATELY to find out how we can let you sleep easier at night with a far more reliable data backup.
+Plus, during the month of March we're giving the first month at half off to anyone who upgrades - that's a 50% savings to you!
 So don't wait; call us today for a free consultation and backup assessment to find out how to protect yourself from data loss, corruption or extended downtime.

-Get More Free Tips, Tools, and Services At My Web Site: www.E-Safetech.com ut Moving Your Company's
+Get More Free Tips, Tools and Services At My Web Site: www.fixedforever.com